Minoa, New York

 Minoa is a village in Onondaga County, New York, United States.
 As of the 2020 census, the population was 3,657.
 Minoa is in the northern part of the town of Manlius and is east of Syracuse.

 History

 Minoa is in the former Central New York Military Tract.
 It was known as "Manlius Station", a stop on the Syracuse and Utica Railroad (completed in 1839), until the name was changed to Minoa in 1895.
 The name change was driven by a group of women landowners in the area.

 The village was incorporated in 1913 and was once a prominent railroad community.
-The village is located on the eastern end of what was once the largest railroad yard New York Central Railroad in the world.

 Geography

 Minoa is located at (43.077067, -76.006955).

 According to the United States Census Bureau, the village has a total area of 1.2 sqmi, all land.